HaiderNuur/Data-Analyst-Journey/Google Courses/Data Analysis with R programming/Quizzes.md

 > unite(retail, "price", price_dollars, cents, sep = ".")
 - A data analyst uses the bias() function to compare the actual outcome with the predicted outcome to determine if the model is biased.
 They get a score of 0.8.
 What does this mean?
 > not biased
+# Week Four
+- In ggplot2, you can use the _____ function to specify the data frame to use for your plot.
+> ggplot()
+- In ggplot2, you use the plus sign (+) to add a layer to your plot.
+> True
+- In ggplot2, what function do you use to map variables in your data to visual features of your plot?
+> aes()